TERMINOLOGY FOR MOTORBIKE PARTS AND REPAIRS

 P

-Petrol, gasoline, or just gas, Benzine (Xăng)
+Petrol, gasoline, or gas, Benzine (Xăng) refers to the fuel used in internal combustion engines.

 R